 Frequently Asked Questions

-+ Where can I find a rehabber in my area?
++ Where can I find a rehabber in my area, outside NYC?

-To find a wildlife rehabilitator in New York download the NY State Department of Environmental Conservation rehabber contact list found here.
-To find a rehabber in other areas contact your State Department of Environmental Conservation, or call the National Wildlife Rehabilitators Association at (320) 230-9920.
+To find a wildlife rehabilitator in New York State check the NY DEC rehabber contact list.
+To find a rehabber in other states contact your State Department of Environmental Conservation, or call the National Wildlife Rehabilitators Association at (320) 230-9920.

 + What kinds of animals do you rehab?